vaibhav4gaur/News_Article_Classification-ML/README.md

 ### i.
 README.md

 This is the file you’re currently reading.
-It provides an overview of the project, how to set it up, use it, and other essential information about the fake news detection project.
+It provides an overview of the project, how to set it up, use it, and other essential information about the NewsArticleClassification project.

 ### ii.
 Visualizations Folder